calledit/google_form_javascript_css/README.md

 # google_form_javascript_css
 System to embed css and javascript in to a google form

-php scripts that allows adding custom stylesheats and custom javascript to a google form.
+Allows adding custom stylesheats and custom javascript to a google form.

 ### This is useful for